GRIS-UdeM/MapSPAT/README.md

 ## Features

 - Real-time spatialization through audio descriptor analysis:
-  - Loudness, Pitch, Spectral Centroid, Spectral Spread, Noisiness
+  - Loudness, Pitch, Spectral Centroid, Spectral Spread, Noisiness.
-- Mapping data obtained to spatial parameters related to sound location and size
+- Mapping data obtained to spatial parameters related to sound location and size.
+- Spatial parameters can also be controlled through an LFO function and a Random function.
-- User-friendly interface requiring no programming skills
+- User-friendly interface requiring no programming skills.
-- Hands-free operation for live performances, particularly advantageous while playing musical instruments
+- Hands-free operation for live performances, particularly advantageous while playing musical instruments.

 ## Usage

-MapSPAT is a MaxForLive device that can be used in Ableton Live (10, 11, 12) or as a stand-alone tool in MaxMSP.
+MapSPAT is a MaxForLive device that can be used in Ableton Live (10 and 11 and it should work also with Ableton Live 12) or as a stand-alone MaxMSP patch.
 It is based on FluCoMa audio descriptors (https://www.flucoma.org) and the SpatGRIS spatialization system (https://gris.musique.umontreal.ca/).

 To use MapSPAT, you need to install SpatGRIS and audio routing software (such as BlackHole for Mac and Jackrouter for Windows) to send audio from Ableton Live to SpatGRIS.
 For more information on audio routing and SpatGRIS operation, refer to the SpatGRIS manual, which is available in the software's help window.
 Considering SpatGRIS's workflow, MapSPAT can be used instead of the ControlGRIS plugin.